lunemec/go-rule-of-thumb/README.md

 The decision isn't as simple as solely relying on `Big O` notation, which primarily reflects time complexity.
 Real-world performance depends on various factors, such as memory locality, the number of allocations, pointer chasing, and more.

+## General rules of thumb that always apply
+Always KISS (keep it simple, stupid).

+1) make it work
+2) make it right
+3) make it fast

 ## Disclaimer
 ❗These rules are not a dogma!
 Please don't link to this document saying "you should use this because rules-of-thumb says so".
 Always measure and benchmark your own code with your own data.